Updated July 3, 2023

 2. Accrual Accounting:

-- It records the account payables and receivables rather than the cash flow of the company.
+- Records the account payables and receivables rather than the cash flow of the company.

-- It can predict the business’ long-term profitability more accurately but may lack short-term predictability.
+- Predict the business’ long-term profitability more accurately but may lack short-term predictability.

-- It is a complex accounting system as it records finances that are yet to be paid and received.
+- Complex accounting system as it records finances that are yet to be paid and received.

 - It is a GAAP-certified method of accounting.

 - Although most businesses use cash or accrual accounting, companies with inventory may use a hybrid method

 - Unless one qualifies for the small inventory business exception, tax law requires them to use accrual accounting to account for inventory and its sale

 - However, many businesses with inventory use a cash basis for other income and expenses because it is simple